Semi-relativistic (e,2e) study with twisted electron beam on Cu and Ag: Theoretical Formalism

 \subsection{Plane wave ionization}

-In the (e,2e) process on atom, we compute the differential cross sections in various kinematic arrangements of the outgoing electrons involved in the ionization process.
-The ionization of an atomic target by an electron may be framed as ~\cite{a6}:
+In the coincidence ionization processes on any target (e.g., atom, ion, cluster, etc.), we calculate the differential cross sections for various kinematic arrangements of the outgoing electrons involved in the ionization process.
+The ionization of an atomic target by an electron may be framed as:

-where \textit{i},\textit{s} and 1 represent incident,scattered and ejected electron with A being the target.In the coincident (e,2e) experiment, the momenta of the scattered and ejected electrons in the continuum state are resolved and hence the coincidence cross-section (here TDCS) depends on energy and directions of the electron.
-We can compute the relativistic TDCS corresponding to an (e,2e) process in the first Born approximation as:
+where \textit{i}, \textit{s} and $1$ represent incident, scattered and ejected electron with $A$ being the target. $\lambda$ is the helicity of the incident electron.
+In the coincident (e,2e) experiment, the momenta of the scattered and ejected electrons in the continuum state are resolved and hence the coincidence cross-section (here TDCS) depends on the energy of either of the two electrons and directions of the electrons.
+We compute the TDCS corresponding to an (e,2e) process in the first Born approximation as:

-As explained in ~\cite{a28}, in the context of (e,3e) process, here for the case of (e,2e), $\widehat{S}$ is the S-matrix operator; $\varepsilon_{i}$, $\varepsilon_{s} $, $\varepsilon_{b} $ and $\varepsilon_{1} $ refer to the spin projection of the incoming, scattered, bound (K-shell) and ejected electrons in the continuum state respectively. $E_{i}$, $E_{s}$, $E_{1}$ and $k_{i}$, $k_{s}$, $k_{1}$ are the on-shell total energies and momenta of the unbound particles.
-The spin projections are taken with respect to the propagation direction of incident electron beam (also defined as z-axis).
+Here for the case of (e,2e) process, $\widehat{S}$ is the S-matrix operator. $\lambda_{s} $ is the helicity of the scattered electron. $\mu_{b} $ and $\mu_{1} $ are the spin projections of the bound (K-shell) and ejected electrons in the continuum state respectively. $E_{i}$, $E_{s}$, $E_{1}$ and $k_{i}$, $k_{s}$, $k_{1}$ are the on-shell total energies and momenta of the unbound particles.
+The spin projections are taken with respect to the propagation direction of the incident electron beam (also defined as the z-axis).

-Here, TDCS is calculated as an average over initial-state spins of the incident electron and bound electron and a sum over final-state spins of the scattered and ejected electrons.
-The main task here is to calculate the S-matrix element in the following form ~\cite{a29}:
+Here, TDCS in Eq.~\ref{eq2} is calculated as an average over the bound electron and a sum over the final-state spins of the scattered and ejected electrons.
+The main task here is to calculate the S-matrix element in the following form~\cite{a34}:

-where $\textbf{A}_{\mu}(r_{1})$ can be expressed as
+where $\textbf{A}_{\mu}(\mathbf{r_1})$ can be expressed as,